-For the best climb rate in ridge lift we recommend using about 15% to 20% brake.
+For the best climb rate in ridge lift we recommend using about 15% to 20% brake and trimmer fully closed.

-17.2.3 ASYMMETRIC COLLAPSE
+15.2.3 ASYMMETRIC COLLAPSE

 If one side of the glider partially folds or collapses it is important to keep your flying direction by applying weight shift and some brake on the opposite side.